Kmeakin/walrus-report/src/30-implementation.md

-should be able to insert a placeholder node for to represent a syntax error and continue parsing the rest of the file to detect more syntax errors, and potentially even perform semantic analysis to detect any semantic errors in code that was succesfully parsed.
+should be able to insert a placeholder node for to represent a syntax error and continue parsing the rest of the file to detect more syntax errors, and potentially even perform semantic analysis to detect any semantic errors in code that was successfully parsed.
 Error recovery is an ongoing research problem, and so far no parser generator seems to be able to produce a complete parse tree in the presence of several syntax errors.
-For this reason, the 2 most popular C compilers, GCC and Clang, as well as the rust compiler, rustc, all use handwritten recursive descent parsers that go to great pains to always recover in the presence of syntax errors.
+For this reason, the 2 most popular C compilers, `gcc` and `clang`, as well as the rust compiler, `rustc`, all use handwritten recursive descent parsers that go to great pains to always recover in the presence of syntax errors.